mesaugat/express-api-es6-starter/README.md

 ### Multi-stage docker builds

 There are multiple build targets available for different stages.
-These images could be used to deploy or run jobs in different container based cloud infrastructure like Kubernetes, AWS ECS, Fargate, GCP Cloud Run etc.
+These images can be used to deploy or run jobs in different container based cloud infrastructure like Kubernetes, AWS ECS, Fargate, GCP Cloud Run etc.

 1. Building a production image.